yang-hub/nebula-docs/docs-2.0-en/gql-guide/data-types/index.md

 # Data types

-In GQL grammer, each data type is either a GQL-object type or a value type.
+In {{gql.name}} grammer, each data type is either a GQL-object type or a value type.
 A GQL-object type is a data type comprising GQL-objects, and a value type is a data type comprising values.

 The following GQL-object types are available: